genoma/CodekitStrap/README.md

 bootstrap-configuration
 =======================

-Interface development configuration with Bootstrap as a git module, Grunt configuration for main project with Less, CoffeeScript support, templating support.
+Front end development configuration with Bootstrap as a git module, Grunt configuration for main project with Less, CoffeeScript support, templating support.

 ## Grunt Tasks